marc-gil/codewars/README.md

 Here, I post my codewars solutions to various Codewars katas, implemented in Java.
 The repository is structured to include both the solution and the corresponding test cases.

+***Codewarriors are strongly encouraged not to look at my Kata's solutions until trying to solve it themselves***

 ## Table of Contents

 - [About](https://github.com/marc-gil/codewars/edit/main/README.md#about)